-Computer law covers many topics that are directly related to intellectual property and Kain & Associates has computer law attorneys ready to assist your needs.
+Computer law covers many topics that are directly related to intellectual property and Kain Spielman has computer law attorneys ready to assist your needs.
 Computers, websites, software systems and programs are an integral component of almost every business.
 Computers permit businesses to better build and monitor supply chains, distribution chains, marketing and sales efforts and customer relations.
 In our personal lives, computers speed communications efforts, offer a portal to vast amounts of information and permit us to better control many aspects of our daily lives.

 Our computer lawyers also assist businesses with protecting custom built programs, securing data gathered by the programs, and ensuring that the businesses can manipulate that data quickly while permitting limited access to the same by salespeople, suppliers and customers.
 Data security and privacy issues are critical to the acceptance of computerized systems.

 Computer programs and software are uniquely protectable under many intellectual property laws such as patents, trademarks, copyrights and laws governing computer access and electronic data transmission and trade secrets.
 There are several laws and treaties governing domains.
 Provided below is a summary of the overlap between computer law and other areas of intellectual property that our computer attorneys handle.

 We have extensive experience in preparing and prosecuting computer patents for a wide range of industrial applications.
 Business method patents often are computer-based.
 Patents protect high level functions of the computer program if the functions are novel and non-obvious.
 We litigate computer patents in federal courts.
 Right to use opinions, patent validity opinions and infringement and non-infringement opinions assist our clients in the assessment of their business risks and enable them to exploit I.P. rights.